Forever Love (Reba McEntire song)

-"Forever Love" is a song recorded by American country music artist Reba McEntire from her studio album, If You See Him (1998).
-It was written by Liz Hengber, Deanna Bryant and Sunny Russ and released on July 15, 1998 as the album's second single.
+"Forever Love" is a song by American country music artist Reba McEntire from her 22nd studio album, If You See Him (1998).
+It was written by Liz Hengber, Deanna Bryant and Sunny Russ and produced by McEntire and David Malloy.
+It was released on July 13, 1998, as the second single from the album.

 The song reached number four on the US Billboard Hot Country Singles & Tracks chart in November 1998.

-It was also the title song to a made-for-television movie Forever Love which aired the same year, starring Reba and Tim Matheson.
-It is her second single to have a movie named after one of her songs, the first being 1991's "Is There Life Out There".
+It was also the title song to a made-for-television movie Forever Love which aired the same year, starring McEntire and Tim Matheson.

 Critical reception

 Deborah Evans Price of Billboard gave the song a mixed review, praising the "sentimental lyric" and "pretty melody" while criticizing the "overly lush pop production".
 She also criticized McEntire's vocal by saying that it "bounces between being appropriately vulnerable and intimate during the verses to going a little too far on the soaring chorus."